 Real Time Payments (RTP) is a payment system developed by The Clearing House that allows individuals and businesses to transmit funds immediately between accounts at different financial institutions.
 Visit https://www.theclearinghouse.org/payment-systems/rtp for additional information.

 Transactions generally involve a debtor (party paying out funds) and a creditor (party receiving the funds).
-COS offers the ability to originate two types of payment messages: credit transfers and requests for payment (RFP).
+COS offers the ability to originate credit transfers.

 See API reference for more details on RTP endpoints.

 Ultimate Debtor and Ultimate Creditor are a person or entity that is not a party to the RTP credit transfer but has some connection to the purpose of the transfer and is identified for regulatory, compliance, remittance, or other purposes.

 Most RTP payments will not involve an Ultimate Debtor or Ultimate Creditor.
 The primary use case for this is when a payment is sent or received by a payment service provider, and more detail is necessary regarding the origination or destination of the payment.

 Providing an Ultimate Debtor requires the account specified for the Debtor is a business account.

 Providing an address is not required, however if any part of the address is provided then addressStreetName, addressCity, addressState, addressPostalCode, and addressCountry are required.

 COS currently supports "Credit Transfer" and "Request for Payment" (RfP).